brenton-leighton/ros_docker/README.md

 ## Making changes

+### Scripts

+Edit the scripts (located in `bin`) to:
+- Change the project name or path
+- Change the path to the home directory on the host
+- Set environment variables that are evaluated at run time
+- Run commands before running the container (like to ensure directories exist on the host)

 ### `Dockerfile`

 Edit a container's [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) to change how the image is built, e.g. to install additional packages